- Student life

 To attend the university, students must achieve top marks in their entrance exam and demonstrate proficiency in two languages.
 On achieving that, and gaining entry, students can attend the university free.

-With fewer than 1,000 students, Brighton and Sussex Medical School is one of the smallest universities on this list.
+With just over 1,000 students, Brighton and Sussex Medical School is one of the smallest universities on this list.

 The institution was formed in 2003 through a partnership between the universities of Sussex and Brighton and surrounding NHS organisations to train future medical professionals.